Skip to content

 }

-Why does this matter?
-On certain platforms, atomic operations might be implemented using internal locks.
-If you call such an operation inside an ISR, it could lead to a dead lock.
+Why is this important?
+Atomic operations on some platforms might be implemented using locks internally.
+If you call such an operation in an ISR, it could lead to a deadlock.

 Classic Pattern: ISR Writes, Main Thread Reads

-The most common pattern is having the ISR set a flag while the main thread polls and processes it:
+The most common pattern is the ISR setting a flag and the main thread polling to handle it:

 cpp